 Tracking Public Opinion on National Health Plan: Interactive

-Throughout 2019, KFF polling has found no change in public support for the idea of a national Medicare-for-all plan, including the most recent KFF Health Tracking poll which finds nearly six in ten Americans (56 percent) favor such a plan.
-A majority of Democrats (80 percent) continue to favor such a plan while most Republicans oppose it (68 percent).
-Independents are more divided, with 52 percent in favor of a national health plan while 43 percent are opposed.
+Throughout 2019, KFF polling has found little change in public support for the idea of a national Medicare-for-all plan.
+The most recent KFF Health Tracking poll shows about half (51%) favoring such a plan.
+A majority of Democrats (71%) continue to favor such a plan while most Republicans oppose it (71%).
+Similar shares of independents favor a national health plan (50%) as oppose it (48%).
 While KFF has included Medicare-for-all in the question wording for the past year, other organizations do not and these polls find a more divided public.
-For example, in February 2019, a Fox News poll found attitudes more closely divided with equal shares saying they favor and oppose (47 percent).
+For example, in September 2019, a Fox News poll found attitudes more closely divided when not calling the national health plan a “Medicare-for-all” plan and including the fact that such a plan would eliminate private health insurance.
+In that poll, 46% favor such a plan and 48% oppose it.

 This interactive includes nationally representative polls of adults that ask about views of the idea of a national health plan.
 It does not include tradeoffs and arguments for and against tested in KFF polls and reported in the press, as these have not been widely examined in other polls to date.
 See the interactive table for variations in question wording as well as the individual polls included.